 Essential Safety Checks Before Every Use

 Before plugging in any extension cord, make it a habit to visually inspect it.
 Look for any signs of wear and tear: frayed wires, cuts, exposed conductors, or loose connections.
 Check the plug and the socket for damage.
-A compromised cord is an immediate safety risk and should be replaced immediately.
-Remember, even minor damage can lead to electric shocks or fires.
+A compromised cord is an immediate safety risk and should be replaced immediately. even minor damage can lead to electric shocks or fires.

 Proper Placement and Preventing Overload